VisTR: Visualizations as Representations for Time-series Table Reasoning: Evaluation

 We validate the alignment for chart-sketch pairs through a user study.
-We selected three pre-trained models, CLIP\cite{CLIP_2021}, OpenCLIP\cite{openclip_2021}, and UniChart\cite{unichart_2023} for comparison.
 Initially, we randomly selected 200 sketches from the chart-sketch dataset.
-Then, we tasked each of the four models with determining the closest chart in the intent space to each selected sketch, indicating the chart with the highest similarity.
-This process constructed 800 matched sketch-chart pairings for subsequent user study.
+Then, we tasked each of the four models (ours, CLIP, OpenCLIP, and UniChart) with determining the closest chart in the intent space to each selected sketch, indicating the chart with the highest similarity.
+This process constructed 800 matched sketch-chart pairings for the subsequent user study.
 We recruited 30 participants (15 women, and 15 men) with experience in building charts.
-Each participant is randomly given 20 sketches with their matched charts by each morel and asked to rate the similarity between pairs of matched sketches and charts for each model, based on their visual perception of the correspondences.
+Each participant is randomly given 20 sketches with their matched charts by each model and asked to rate the similarity between pairs of matched sketches and charts for each model, based on their visual perception of the correspondences.
 The ratings are gathered using a 5-point Likert scale\cite{likert_2015}, which provides a quantitative measure of the user agreement or disagreement with the similarities of chart-sketch pairs.